TGRstack/typescript-graphql-react-app-express/README.md

 To change scripts modify `/scripts/` and use `nps <command>` instead of `npm run <command>`.
 The entry point for nps is `./package-scripts.js` which routes to `scripts/index.js` which routes to the friendlier `scripts/__index.js`.

+# FAQ

+## Where are all the files in my IDE?

+You must be using vscode!
+I have configured vscode workspace settings to hide everything from the filebrowser that you're unlikely to touch in day-to-day development.

+Many files are still accessible through search (ctrl+p), such as the `./vscode/settings.json` file where you can comment/uncomment my decisions and make everything your own.

+P.S. you may like the tgrstack snippets extension since its formatted following the linting preferneces here.